natalieagus/50002/docs/Hardware/e_sequentiallogic.md

 {: .important}
 In summary, we cannot completely avoid the metastable state.

-> If an SL device enters the metastable state, it *might* eventually settle to a valid zero... or a valid one, but there is no guarantee when this will happen.
+If a SL device enters the metastable state, it *might* eventually settle to a valid zero... or a valid one, but there is **no guarantee** when this will happen.
 It may take a second,  or it may take forever to settle.
->

 The only thing we can do is to **minimise** the metastable state's probability from happening.
 We can do that by introducing more **delays** between the first 'upstream' Flip-Flop and the CL devices downstream in the **hopes** that the signal will somehow settle towards either end before reaching the CL, as illustrated here:

 <img src="https://dropbox.com/s/g5sbabtn9ywwkod/series.png?raw=1">